prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM.md

 8. For sample fractionation, adjust the FC.FractionRange in the Script editor to 36 and the MaxTubesPerFraction to 72, collecting each fraction for 60 seconds.
 The needle will start again at the first position after 36 fractions, i.e. concatenating fraction 37 into fraction 1, fraction 38 into fraction 2, etc. (see Note 4.8)
 9. Set up the flow gradient to run from 2.1% B to 42.1% B in 54 minutes, followed by 5 minutes at 95% B and another 10 minutes equilibrating back to 2.1% B.
 10. After the run, equilibrate the column with 100 % acetonitrile and then return the system to 20 % methanol.
 11. Remove the deep-well plate from the fraction collector, snap-freeze, and dry down the samples in a SpeedVac.
-Peptides can be stored at \-80 °.C
+Peptides can be stored at \-80°C